 Human life, in general, is a miracle.
 But the almost sci-fi aspect of Artificial Reproductive Technology (ART) is mindboggling.

+I mean!
+YOU GUYS!!
 I can actually show you a picture of my little boys … BEFORE THEY WERE LITTLE BOYS.

 Today I’m celebrating my Embryo Transfer Day!